 Residents are required to register their vehicle as soon as they establish residency.
 The fee is $77 for one year for a passenger car registration.
 License plates are $23 a year.
 Multnomah County has assessed a fee in addition to your state registration fee to fund construction of a new Sellwood Bridge.
 Vehicles in Multnomah County with registration expiring on or after September 1, 2010, will be assessed an additional fee of $19 per year or $38 for a two-year renewal.
 There are state Driver and Motor Vehicle Services branch offices throughout the metropolitan area.

 Vehicles in the metropolitan area are also required to pass an exhaust emissions test before licenses are granted.
 The fee is $37 for two years.
 Vehicle emission test centers are located throughout the metropolitan area.
 A VIN (physical examination of your vehicle to determine whether the vehicle identification number matches those on the title or primary ownership document) inspection is also required for out-of-state vehicles being titled in Oregon.

 Oregon Driver’s License A driver license must be obtained as soon as residency in the state has been established.
 With a valid, unexpired license from another state and a good driving record, only the written and vision tests are required.

 Oregon lawmakers in early 2008 blocked illegal immigrants from getting driver’s licenses, transforming some of the nation’s most lenient licensing rules into the state’s harshest sanctions against undocumented workers.

 Here are the new rules:

 Fees will increase to help pay for the changes, estimated to cost about $2 million this budget period and $1.8 million in 2009-11.
-A original regular Class C driver's license costs $60, renewal $40, new ID card $44.50, renewal of the card $40.50.
-A license is valid for eight years except for temporary visitors which is is shorter.
+An original regular Class C driver’s license costs $60, renewal $40, new ID card $44.50, renewal of the card $40.50.
+A license is valid for eight years except for temporary visitors which are shorter.